 Fees allow us to pay for market insurance, grounds maintenance, portable restroom with service, market management, printing costs, events at the markets, credit card fees and publicity via Eat Drink RI.

-Click the ADD TO EVENT CART button above to fill out the registration form and pay online via credit card.
+Click the ADD TO EVENT CART button to fill out the registration form and pay online via credit card.

 Due to the limitations of the venue we are regrettably unable to accommodate any alternative menu/allergen requests other than a vegetarian option.
 Thank you in advance for your understanding on this matter.